eargollo/plex-wsl-compse/README.md

 # Plex server in WSL

-Plex Server on WSL with external drive mount
+Plex Server on WSL with Windows drive mount using Docker

 ## Commands